tshepang/seaplane/doc/GETTING_STARTED.md

     seaplane [OPTIONS] <SUBCOMMAND>

 OPTIONS:
-    -A, --api-key <STRING>    The API key associated with your account used to access Seaplane API endpoints
+    -A, --api-key <STRING>    The API key associated with a Seaplane account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-			      [env: SEAPLANE_API_KEY]
-        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never]
-    -h, --help                Print help information
+        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] -h, --help                Print help information
         --no-color            Do not color output (alias for --color=never) -q, --quiet               Suppress output at a specific level and below